Dense Baryonic Matter Predicted in "Pseudo-Conformal Model": G EFT

 \section{G$n$EFT}

 In going from nuclear matter to dense compact-star matter, as commonly believed, there must be present a transition, either a phase change or a just continuous crossover, from the (low) density regime, say, $\sim 2 n_0$, of hadrons to the (high) density regime, say, $\gsim 6 n_0$ of compact stars.
 This transition is commonly referred to as ``hadron-quark continuity (HQC)" presumed -- but not proven -- to be encoded in QCD.
-The idea that was adopted in the WCU/Hanyang was that this HQC could be effectuated by a change in topology from baryons in the baryonic matter to fractionally-charged objects in the compact-star matter.
-This idea followed from the notion that in QCD, a nucleon can be described as a topological object, skyrmion, in the large $N_c$ limit and half-skyrmions, when put on crystal lattice, at large $N_c$ and at high density.
+The strategy that was adopted in the WCU/Hanyang was that this HQC could be effectuated by a change in topology from baryons in the baryonic matter to fractionally-charged objects in the compact-star matter, an idea anchored on what's referred to as ``Cheshire Cat Principle (CCP)".
+This idea followed from the notion that in QCD, a nucleon can be described as a topological object, say, a skyrmion and half-skyrmions at large $N_c$ and at high density when put on crystal lattice.
 An early review on this matter can be found in \cite{park-vento}.

-The key idea of how to implement the skyrmion-half-skyrmion transition -- referred in what follows to as ``topology change"\footnote{The topology change involved here could be different in character from what's taking place in condensed matter systems.} -- as a mechanism for the HQC was worked first out in early 2000 but appeared in the literature a decade later~ \cite{LPR}\footnote{The publication of this work was delayed so long due to the referees' objections.}.
+The key idea of how to implement the skyrmion-half-skyrmion transition -- referred in what follows to as ``topology change"\footnote{The topology change involved here could be different in character from what's taking place in condensed matter systems.} -- as a mechanism for the HQC was worked out first in early 2000 but appeared in the literature a decade later~ \cite{LPR}\footnote{The publication of this work was delayed so long due to the referees' objections to the novel ideas developed in the paper, arguing that they are mere ``conjectures."}.

 The topology change involved here is best described in terms of skyrmions put on crystal lattice, although it is well known that the skyrmion-half-skyrmion changeover actually makes no sense.
 This is because whereas the 1/2-skyrmion phase can be justified on crystal lattice at high density (and large $N_c$ limit), low-density matter cannot be in crystal, so the transition, whether bona-fide phase transition or smooth cross-over, cannot be established with skyrmions on crystal lattice~\cite{adam}.
 This of course does not mean that the crossover in the skyrmion description in a more general setting does not exist.
 In fact it is this point that was resolved in \cite{LPR}: It involves hidden local symmetry (HLS) and hidden scale symmetry (HSS) entering into the baryonic structure.
 The details given in \cite{Rev1,Rev2} on how the hidden symmetries must figure appear to be somewhat complicated at first sight\footnote{I believe this accounts for the lack of attention paid to this development in nuclear and astrophysical communities.} but the basic structure is rather simple as I will try to explain.
 See \cite{cusp} for more details.